NutonFlash/kreps/README.md

 ### IoTDB Related

-1. **IoTDB Client Server**: A comprehensive solution that includes scripts for reading/writing data to IoTDB, as well as WebSocket, Spring, and RPC servers to handle client requests, manage IoTDB interactions, and facilitate data transfer.
+1. **IoTDB Client-Server**: A comprehensive solution that includes scripts for reading/writing data to IoTDB, as well as WebSocket, Spring, and RPC servers to handle client requests, manage IoTDB interactions, and facilitate data transfer.

    <p>
      <a href="https://github.com/NutonFlash/iotdb-client-server">